 In continuing my posts on phonological awareness, we’re focusing on phonemic awareness activities.
 If you missed my posts on What is Phonological Awareness and What is Phonemic Awareness, you might find it helpful to begin there.
 All of the activities in this post are without letters/print.
-When working on beginning phonemic awareness tasks, it’s critical that this practice does not include work with letters.
+When working on beginning phonemic awareness tasks, I believe it’s beneficial to do some practice without letters.
 The cognitive load required to do the phonemic awareness task and connect it to the appropriate grapheme makes the task more complex.
 As students increase their phonemic awareness and letter-sound correspondence, however, they are better able to apply their work with print.
+While I include phonemic awareness work (in the form of segmenting and blending) with all reading and spelling (or word building) activities, I also include some non-letters based practice for those students that are truly deficient in phonemic awareness.
 It can be difficult to find resources and activities for practicing phonemic awareness without print, especially with phoneme manipulation tasks.
 I created this post with that in mind.

 My Building Phonemic Awareness through Phonics post explores how you continue to build and reinforce phonemic awareness through your phonics and word work.
 Phoneme manipulation tasks are most often done with letters as students build their understanding of how changing out one specific grapheme changes the word.
 With that said, in my experience as an interventionist, I often worked with students that had weak phonemic awareness skills.
 It was critical that we reinforce those skills without attaching them to print- in addition to our phonics work.
 For students that are struggling with phonemic awareness, I recommend continuing practice without print in short time frames, always using something concrete.
 Also, reinforce phonemic segmenting and blending while sounding out words for decoding and encoding.

 PHONEMIC AWARENESS ACTIVITIES